justineenyan/justineenyan/README.md

 My name is Justine
 A Computer science Major in 3rd Year
-Proficient in the c language
+Proficient in Python

-- 🔭 I’m currently working on building a simple shell using c language
+- 🔭 I’m currently working on building a Car listing APP using c Django
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and also Data structures and Algorithm
-- 👯 I’m looking to collaborate on any c related projects and someday python
+- 👯 I’m looking to collaborate on any python related projects and am now learning how to use the framework 'Django'
-- 🤔 I’m looking for help with learning python
-- 💬 Ask me about anything related to C
+- 🤔 After Python I think the next language i'll will learn is C
 - 📫 How to reach me: justineafua246@icloud.com
 - 😄 Pronouns: SHE/HER
 - ⚡ Fun fact: what y'all don't know is i love watching chinese drama with a very brave and dramatic female protagonist